 And in the end, it worked out!
 Alana added, “Ultimately, I’m happy I invited [who I did].
 I know it meant a lot to them.
 It’s just funny to me that weddings make people so emotional and prideful.
 It becomes all about status whether someone gets invited to a wedding or not and if someone’s significant other doesn’t get invited, people see it as a rejection of their character.
 I suppose because it sort of is since you chose to be with that person?
 I just didn’t want to pay for extra meals but yeah.
 Weddings make people crazy.”

 It didn’t stop there.
-Wedding party drama occurred, Alana changed jobs, everyone wanted to give speeches, parents had opinions on everything, sly comments were made by others, and there were even points in which Harley and Alana found people trying to pit them against each other in fights.
+Wedding party drama occurred.
+Alana changed jobs.
+Everyone wanted to give speeches.
+Parents had opinions on everything.
+Others made sly comments.
+There were even points in which Harley and Alana found people trying to pit them against each other in fights.
 Ultimately though, it was, as they said, honesty that helped them through it all.

-After getting married at Alana’s local Catholic church and having a formal procession (the latter unplanned by them, but planned by of all people, their photographer – good job photographer 😉 ), everyone headed over to the reception and were greeted to wedding colors were inspired by Splatoon, Alana’s favorite video game.
-At the same time that they bought flowers for all of the tables as was tradition (not because they had really felt the need to), the cake toppers were of characters from DragonBall Z found on Pinterest.
-K-Pop, Video Game, and Anime music filled their playlist along with timeless classics allowing for something for everyone.
-And yet, ultimately, everything they picked out was for them, even the song for their first dance which was to the upbeat and obscure song “I 2 I” from “The Goofy Movie”.
+After getting married at Alana’s local Catholic church and having a formal procession (the latter unplanned by them, but planned by of all people, their photographer – good job photographer 😉 ), everyone headed over to the reception and were greeted to Harlana wedding colors were inspired by Splatoon, Alana’s favorite video game.
+At the same time that they bought flowers for all of the tables as was tradition.
+(Not because they had really felt the need to by the way.)
+Characters from DragonBall Z were the cake toppers.
+K-Pop, Video Game, and Anime music filled their playlist.
+Sprinkled in were timeless classics allowing for something for everyone.
+And yet, ultimately, everything they picked out was for them.
+Even the song for their first dance which was to the upbeat and obscure song “I 2 I” from “The Goofy Movie”.

 Natural and totally them.
 Looking back on it, they both had many happy memories.
 Alana loved the speeches, the songs, all the iconic moments like cutting the cake and the bouquet toss.
 To her surprise, she said “People really just had a good time.
-And I mean, weddings are and are supposed to be a happy occasion, but when you put that many divorced people in one room and you have to wonder how it’ll go.
+And I mean, weddings are supposed to be a happy occasion.
+But when you put that many divorced people in one room you have to wonder how it’ll go.
 I’m just glad everyone put on their big boy pants and got along so Harley and I could have a good day.
 That was really nice.”

 Meanwhile, Harley had few, but poignant words on the best parts of his wedding day, “My favorite part of the day was getting married at the altar.
 Seeing Alana in her wedding dress made me so happy.”

-While Alana jokes that the best part of her wedding was “Getting on a plane to Japan”, she sums up both of their feelings on their wedding, “My wedding day was honestly amazing.
-Like I said before, I never grew up with dreams of how I wanted my wedding to be so I really didn’t know what to expect.
+While Alana jokes that the best part of the Harlana wedding was “Getting on a plane to Japan”, she sums up both of their feelings on their wedding, “My wedding day was honestly amazing.
+Like I said before, I never grew up with dreams of how I wanted my wedding to be.
+So I really didn’t know what to expect.
 After the stress and crap that so many people put me through leading up to my wedding day, I think I expected it to be horrible.
 Instead, it truly was the best day of my life.
-I was happy I had a wedding day just so I could experience all of my favorite people in one place.
+I was happy I had a wedding day.
+Just so I could experience all of my favorite people in one place.
 That is a memory I will never forget.”

 “It makes sense now, but at the time, I couldn’t understand why I was so unhappy and hated myself.
-It turned out that living my life by other people’s standards which made me unhappy made me hate the person that I was because I wasn’t being true to myself.
+[Actually] it turned out that living my life by other people’s standards which made me unhappy made me hate the person that I was because I wasn’t being true to myself.
 Once I put my happiness first and stopped caring what other people thought, I actually started to like myself.
-It doesn’t happen overnight and I went to years of therapy to make a self-discovery like this, but hopefully not everyone has to go through what I did before they finally start living the life they always wanted to live.”
+It doesn’t happen overnight and I went to years of therapy to make a self-discovery like this.
+But hopefully not everyone has to go through what I did before they finally start living the life they always wanted to live.”

-And one year later, after learning all of this is, where is this married couple?
+And one year later, after learning all of this is, where is the Harlana married couple?
 Alana happily states, “Married life is great!
 A lot of what people said about marriage is true–it’s a lot of compromise but it’s a lot of fun.
 Marriage is a lot of work but it’s totally worth it.
 Marriage deepens the love you have for the other person.
-I think it’s because marriage means you get to navigate life as a unit rather than an individual and it’s nice to always have someone in your corner.
-You’re building a life together with your partner and knowing that strengthens the foundation of the relationship you had with your partner prior to marriage.”
+I think it’s because marriage means you get to navigate life as a unit rather than an individual.
+And it’s nice to always have someone in your corner.
+You’re building a life together with your partner.
+And knowing that strengthens the foundation of the relationship you had with your partner prior to marriage.”